• Home

 Inspect each one as you pull it, to make sure there’s no rot.
 And be gentle with the potatoes as you harvest them.

 Don’t carelessly drop them into a bucket or toss them into a pile.
-They won’t store well if they are damaged or bruised.
+They won’t last for long if they are damaged or bruised.

 Also, direct sunlight will make them turn green.
 So don’t let any of them sit in the sun for too long after you pull them.